Fellowships and Scholarships

 The Ohio State University Funding Opportunities

-The Office of International Affairs offers funding opportunities to graduate students.
-Please read the complete list of funding opportunities available to graduate students here.
+The Office of International Affairs offers funding opportunities to graduate and professional students.

 Outside Funding Opportunities